All The Players, 2013

-When the live performance is not happening, the setting remains on view, with the script functioning as both a record and a prediction of the presently absent occurrence.
+When the live performance is not happening, the setting and script remains on view.
+The text functions as both a record and a prediction of the presently absent occurrence.

 The woman with the pink scarf will stand up.
-She will go and sit next to the man.
+She will sit next to the man.
 She will appear in control.

 The man will relax back in his chair.